pcurone/exoALMA_continuum_pipeline/README.md

 # From Measurement Set (MS) to uv tables

-This pipeline currently supports ALMA data only (VLA data is not compatible due to different polarization settings).
+This pipeline was originally designed to process ALMA data only, averaged to one channel per spectral window.
+For a more general approach (different numbers of channels per spectral window and/or VLA data), use `ExportMS_split_general.py` instead of `ExportMS_split_contspw_1ch.py` and `ImportMS_general.py` instead of `ImportMS.py`

 1. Create a source folder (here we consider `AA_Tau`).
 Within it, copy the `data`, `frank_fit` and `galario_fit` folders from this repository into it.
 2. Place your starting continuum MS file (here `AA_Tau_time_ave_continuum.ms`) in the `data` folder.
 The `data` folder should also contain the `ExportMS_split_contspw_1ch.py` script.